beard-crosby/excursions-vagrant/readme.md

 192.168.33.10 excursions.test
 ```

-If you go to `http://excursions.test` in your browser now, you will probably see a blank screen.
+If you go to `http://excursions.test` in your browser now, you will probably see a blank screen or a 502 error.
 This is because the development server isn't running at the moment.

 - Back in your vagrant virtual machine, start the dev servers.

 ```
 cd /var/www/excursions-frontend
-npm install
+yarn
 ```

+> NOTE: Instead of `npm install` run `yarn`.
+This is due to a problem with npm that I am working on fixing.

+> NOTE: You will need to go to `http://excursions.test:3000` to enable to hot reloading on your browser.

 Then follow the instructions in the repos readme.